-Pursuant to North West's Corporate Governance Policy, Directors are not permitted to stand for re-election after reaching the age of 70 years, unless otherwise agreed upon by the Board of Directors in connection with board succession planning and transition.
-At this time, the Board does not believe arbitrary term limits are appropriate, nor does it believe that Directors should expect to be re-nominated annually until they reach the normal retirement age established by the Board.
+Pursuant to North West's Corporate Governance Policy, Directors are not permitted to stand for re-election after reaching the age of 75 years or after having served on the Board for 15 years, unless otherwise agreed upon by the Board of Directors in connection with board succession planning and transition.
+The Board does not believe that Directors should expect to be re-nominated annually until they reach the normal retirement age or term limit established by the Board.
 The Board relies on regular formal Board, Board Committee, and Director assessments for evaluating Board members and the overall performance of the Board and its Committees.
-With respect to its composition, the Board strives to achieve a balance between experience, on the one hand, and the need for renewal and fresh perspectives, on the other.
+With respect to its composition, the Board strives to achieve a balance between experience, on the one hand, and the need for renewal and fresh perspectives, on the other

-The average tenure of North West's non-executive Directors is seven years.
-As at April 5, 2023, three non-executive Directors have served on the Board for a period of less than five years, six non-executive Directors have served for between five and ten years, and one non-executive Director has served for more than fifteen years.
+The average tenure of North West's independent Directors at April 10 2024 is six years with two Directors having served on the Board for a period of less than five years and seven Directors having served on the Board for between five and ten years.